Skip To Main Content

 Why is Whisky So Expensive?

 As one of the most universally loved creations in the world, whisky has amassed the kind of following that few other man-made inventions could rival.
-A statement of staus, along with an ode to cultural heritage, whisky, particularly from Scotland can fetch a pretty penny, and looking at the amount of time and effort involved in creating it, it’s not hard to see why.
+A statement of status, along with an ode to cultural heritage, whisky, particularly from Scotland, can fetch a pretty penny, and looking at the amount of time and effort involved in creating it, it’s not hard to see why.
 As a general rule, the reason that most whisky is expensive is down to a few key elements:

-• Age – Somewhat unsurprisingly, the majority of the release on this list of the world’s most expensive whiskies are well over 50 years of age.
+• Age – Somewhat unsurprisingly, most of the releases on this list of the world’s most expensive whiskies are well over 50 years of age.
 This plays a significant role in a bottle’s valuation, as it the number of releases still available on the market reduces as things get older.
 Similarly, any bottle that has sat in the maturation cask for over 50 years has likely seen a few different distillers pass through the ranks, so it’s quite unusual that it would be left so long without being bottled and released.

 • Rarity – Finally a whisky’s rarity also factors into its price.
 Like anything in business, supply and demand dictates that when a product is well-loved and hard to get, prices must increase.
-Therefore, it’s safe to safe rare bottlings, with significant age and released by an icon like The Macallan are likely to fetch an enormous figure if and when they finally go to auction.
+Therefore, it’s safe to say that rare bottlings, with significant age and released by an icon like The Macallan are likely to fetch an enormous figure if and when they finally go to auction.

 6 house of suntory yamazaki 55